abicas/SapOnMicrosoftDemos/content/env_setup/datagwsetup/step2.en.md

 3. Fill the required parameters.
 Make sure to **Select the same region as used on the installation (East US)** and **Select the name of the gateway** previously created that should be populated on the drop-down box.
 ![DG03](/images/azdg03.png?height=450px)

-Congratulations, you just finished the setup of the environment for our labs to be created !
+Congratulations, you just setup communications between SAP and Azure in a secure and simple way.

-Now select the desired lab on the left to continue.
+Now, let's head to the SAP Gateway Demo System setup.